aws/aws-app-mesh-examples/walkthroughs/cdk-examples/howto-mutual-tls-file-provided-by-acm/README.md

 # About

-In this walkthrough we'll enable TLS encryption between two services in App Mesh using X.509 certificates packaged with your Envoy container.
-This example demonstrates how AWS CDK (v2) can be used to provision App Mesh infrastructure.
-A non CDK version of this walkthrough is available [here](https://github.com/aws/aws-app-mesh-examples/tree/main/walkthroughs/howto-tls-file-provided).
+In this walkthrough, we'll enable TLS encryption with mutual (two-way) authentication between two endpoints in App Mesh using X.509 certificates derived from ACM Private CA (ACM PCA).
+To provision infrastructure, we make use of the AWS Cloud Development Kit (CDK) V2.
+A non CDK version of this walkthrough is avaiable [here](https://github.com/aws/aws-app-mesh-examples/tree/main/walkthroughs/howto-mutual-tls-file-provided-by-acm).

 In App Mesh, traffic encryption works between virtual nodes and virtual gateways, and thus between Envoys in your service mesh.
 This means your application code is not responsible for negotiating a TLS-encrypted session, instead allowing the local proxy to negotiate and terminate TLS on your application's behalf.

+## Mutual TLS in App Mesh

+In App Mesh, traffic encryption is originated and terminated by the Envoy proxy.
+This means your application code is not responsible for negotiating a TLS-encrypted connection, instead allowing the local proxy to negotiate and terminate TLS on your application's behalf.
+In a basic TLS encryption scenario (for example, when your browser originates an HTTPS connection), the server would present a certificate to any client. **In Mutual TLS, both the client and the server present a certificate to each other, and both validate the peer's certificate.**

+Validation typically involves checking at least that the certificate is signed by a trusted Certificate Authority, and that the certificate is still within its validity period.

-In this guide, we will be configuring App Mesh to use the file based strategy of providing TLS certificates to Envoy.
+In this guide, we will be configuring Envoy proxies using certificates sourced from ACM Private CA. The server-side certificate will be sourced internally between App Mesh and ACM PCA using the native integration between the two services.
+The client-side certificate will be exported from ACM, stored in AWS Secrets Manager, and will be retrieved by a modified Envoy image during startup.
+Our Color App example uses a virtual gateway (ColorGateway) and a virtual node (ColorTeller) in App Mesh.
+The two services will be configured with separate Certificate Authorities (CAs) to demonstrate the full extent of cross-CA certificate validation in mTLS exchange.

 # Prerequisites